stevensjt/Stevens_and_Latimer_2015_GCB/README.md

 # Stevens_and_Latimer_2015_GCB
 Full workflow for: Stevens, J. T., and A. M. Latimer.
 2015.
 Snowpack, fire, and forest disturbance: interactions affect montane invasions by non-native shrubs.
 Global Change Biology 21:2379-2393

+NOTE: To access the data and code, please do so from the Zenodo DOI: https://doi.org/10.5281/zenodo.579769, rather than submitting a pull request here.
+Accessing the data from Zenodo helps me keep track of usage.
+If you would like to make a pull request or collaborate, please contact me first (see my website). thx, JTS

 R Code README 11/21/14

 Workflow: